 My WRJ leadership journey can be summed up in three words: invite, nurture, and engage.
 Upon completing the two-year Adult B’nei Mitzvah program at my congregation, Holy Blossom Temple in Toronto, ON, Canada, I was invited to join the sisterhood Board of Directors.
 I was a bit uncomfortable by this invitation as I was not even a member of our women’s group.
 When I shared this with the Chair of the Nominating Committee, her response was, “Sometimes it’s best to jump in with both feet first!”

-During my first few years on the sisterhood Board, I was invited to chair various committees, all the while being nurtured as I learned the ropes of governance of committees, from both a management and a volunteer engagement perspective.
-It wasn’t too long before I was nominated to serve as President of sisterhood, which began my engagement with WRJ at the District level as well as at North American events.
+During my first few years on the sisterhood Board, I was invited to chair various committees while being nurtured as I learned the ropes of governance of committees from both a management and a volunteer engagement perspective.
+It wasn’t too long before I was nominated to serve as President of sisterhood, which began my engagement with WRJ at the District level and North American events.
 I attended my first WRJ conference in 2001.
-It was in Boston, and I was shepherded and guided by some dear friends and fellow sisterhood leaders.
-I was intrigued to see women writing Hebrew letters in a Torah scroll that was to become WRJ’s Torah scroll, never imagining that one day I would read from that Torah.
+In Boston, and I was shepherded and guided by some dear friends and fellow sisterhood leaders.
+I was intrigued to see women writing Hebrew letters in a Torah scroll that became WRJ’s Torah scroll, never imagining that I would read from that Torah one day.

 I met extraordinary women involved in meaningful advocacy projects for North America and beyond, women who chanted Torah, women who mentored and encouraged other women to further develop their leadership and public speaking skills, and women who taught – even me! – to lead a budget workshop.